joseph-fantuzzi/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+    Closure is when a function is created within another function at a global state.
+The nested functions are considered closure as these functions will have access to the outer function's scope.

 2. Study the following code, then answer the questions below.

 ```js